the-low-res-artist/rpgforge.docs/src/export_to_itchio.md

 When everything is set, you can click [Build].

 ![export_web_build.png](./../media/export_itchio/export_web_build.png)

+> 🐲 First export can be a bit long (a few minutes) !
+Next iterations are much faster.

 When the export is done, you can see logs in the Console Window, telling your game has been uploaded.